IDC Names Securiti a Worldwide Leader in Data PrivacyView

-The “Right to Deletion Under CCPA” mandates that if a consumer makes a verified request to the business to delete his or her personal data, the business is legally required to delete the requestor’s personal information from all of its data stores and direct any service providers to delete the personal data as well.
+Under “Right to Deletion Under CCPA” You have the option to ask businesses to remove any personal data they have collected from you, as well as tell their service providers to do the same.
+However, there are a few exceptions to this rule, such as when the business is legally obligated to retain the information.
 In other words, once a consumer requests an organization to delete their data, the organization has a specific period of time to fulfill this request after proper verification.
 This is true with a few exceptions detailed in the subsequent section.

 The CCPA and corresponding requirement to honor the right to deletion only applies to organizations doing business with or providing services to Californians, and meet one of the following conditions:

 A business that receives a data deletion request will need to take reasonable actions to accurately verify the authenticity of the request and respond to the consumer if it has accepted or denied the request.